patchworkhealth/DevOps-Assessment/README.md

 # Patchwork DevOps-Assessment
 ## About
 This repository contains a small project designed to enable an engineer to display some fundamental skills around building & deployment.
-It's a self-contained system which is designed to produce a Docker container.
+The repo provides everything needed to output a Docker container with the web app included.

 Instructions as to what's expected from this assessment are provided separately via a PDF.